Generating Keys for Encryption and Decryption

-The following example shows the creation of a new instance of the TripleDESCryptoServiceProvider class that implements the TripleDES algorithm.
+The following example shows the creation of a new instance of the default implementation class for the Aes algorithm.

 When the previous code is executed, a new key and IV are generated and placed in the Key and IV properties, respectively.